"Malaria cure" claim sparks Vienna probe

 The case shed fresh light on an almost forgotten footnote in Viennese medical history - the use of malaria-induced fevers to treat some kinds of dementia, an approach once seen so promising that it won an Austrian neurologist a Nobel Prize in the 1920s.

-Broadcaster ORF said on Monday that "Wilhelm J.", aged 63, had come forward to complain that staff at the General Hospital in the city had injected him with malaria-infected blood in 1964, when he was 16 and had been diagnosed with "psychopathy".
+Broadcaster ORF said Monday that "Wilhelm J.," aged 63, had come forward to complain that staff at the General Hospital in the city had injected him with malaria-infected blood in 1964, when he was 16 and had been diagnosed with "psychopathy."

 He said he suspected he was not being treated but rather being punished for repeatedly running away from foster homes.